OnurSefa/Robot_Arm_Action_Prediction/README.md

 # Dataset

-I created a dataset, but it was too large to upload to GitHub.
-Please run the `homework1.py`.
-It will create a directory named `dataset` and will create 10 files for each data type.
-Please do not make any changes on the dataset creation step, because all the subsequent tasks makes assumptions on the data file structures.
-It is needed to have 10 files for each datatype in `dataset` directory and it will be used in the `Loader` class implemented in the `utility.py` file.

 The `Loader` partitions the dataset into `train`, `eval`, and `test` portions. `train` part is the %80 of the dataset and the `eval` and `test` datasets include 10% of the dataset each.

 # Tasks